garg-prashant/hackarag/README.md

 ## 🌐 **Fluence Deployment**

 ### **What is Fluence?**
-Fluence is a decentralized compute platform that allows you to deploy applications on a peer-to-peer network without traditional servers.
+Fluence is a decentralized computing platform that enables applications to run on a peer-to-peer network, eliminating the need for traditional servers.

 ### **Deployment Process**